 Objectives of the service

 EPOS provides an energy planning software-as-a-service (SaaS) which is enabled by Earth Observation (EO) data and capable of impactful energy assessments in cities.

-Renewing our energy systems of buildings and cities is a challenge and consists of millions of transformation projects.
-Those projects can be quite small, such as installing a photovoltaic (PV) system on a building rooftop, or very big, such as transforming entire cities to become carbon neutral.
-These kinds of projects involve many stakeholders and require the evaluation of many different options.
-Data on energy inventory and information on the renewable energy potentials is the foundation for designing new energy systems and evaluating ideas for CO2-neutrality.
+Transforming our energy systems in buildings and cities is a complex challenge that involves millions of projects, from small-scale installations like installing a photovoltaic system on a building rooftop to large-scale initiatives that aim to make entire cities carbon neutral.
+These projects often involve a multitude of stakeholders and require the evaluation of numerous options.
+Accurate data on energy inventory and information on the renewable energy potential of a given location is essential for designing new energy systems and evaluating ideas for achieving CO2 neutrality.

 Users and their needs

-The targeted customers are planners and decision makers in the context of big energy projects (e.g. climate neutral districts, power grids).
+EPOS users are planners and decision makers in the context of big energy projects such as climate neutral districts, cities or regions.
 These experts work in cities and their partnering institutions: energy service providers, energy utilities and grid operators throughout Europe.

-These stakeholders have one key job in common: prepare, plan and realise energy projects which are essential to reach climate neutrality within the next 25 years.
+All these stakeholders work towards a common goal: to prepare, plan and realise energy projects which are essential to reach climate neutrality within the next 25 years.

 Their needs are - to a large extent - very similar and involve: